-If you qualify for a credit limit increase from American Express, you may see this increase reflected in your account right away.
-You can find out if your increase went through by logging into your online account management page and checking whether your credit limit has been boosted to reflect the change or not.
+If you qualify for a credit limit increase from Amex, you could see the increase reflected in your account right away.
+You can find out if your increase went through by logging in to your online account management page and checking whether your credit limit has been boosted to reflect the change or not.

 What to do if your Amex request is denied

-If your Amex credit limit increase is denied, don’t fall into despair.
-There are steps you can take to put yourself in a better position to qualify for a credit limit increase down the line.
+If your Amex credit limit increase is denied, there are a few steps you can take to put yourself in a better position to qualify for a credit limit increase down the line.

 Pay all your bills on time

-Your payment history makes up 35 percent of your FICO credit score, so you’ll want to make sure you pay all your bills early or on time.
+Your payment history makes up 35 percent of your FICO credit score, so you should make sure you pay all your bills early or on time.
 By making sure your credit profile is pristine and free of late payments, you can set yourself up for better credit over time.

 Pay down debt

-Since your credit utilization makes up another 30 percent of your FICO score, paying down debt on revolving lines of credit is an excellent way to boost your credit score.
+Since your credit utilization makes up another 30 percent of your FICO score, paying down debt on revolving lines of credit is an excellent way to boost your score.
 American Express may also be more willing to increase your available credit when you owe less overall.
-Note: You should strive to keep your credit utilization below 30 percent.
+You should try to keep your credit utilization below 30 percent.

 Check your credit reports for errors